General (scope, time limits)

 The time limit for decisions for the BFA and the Federal Administrative Court are reduced to 3 months in case the asylum seeker is detained pending deportation.
 The same maximum time limit applies to the “procedure for the initiation of a measure terminating residence” (see Accelerated Procedure).

-The practice of fast-track processing of cases from certain countries of origin which do not fall within the scope of the “safe countries of origin” list and the accelerated procedure was not observed in 2019.
+The practice of fast-track processing of cases from certain countries of origin which do not fall within the scope of the “safe countries of origin” list and the accelerated procedure was not observed in 2020.
 This is due to the fact that the list of safe countries of origin has been extended to countries such as Algeria, Tunisia, Morocco, Georgia and Ghana (see Safe Country of Origin).
-Applications from Afghanistan were given priority in 2018 following an instruction from the Ministry of Interior in 2017.

 Asylum seekers may be accompanied by a person they trust (i.e. person of confidence) and unaccompanied children can not be interviewed without the presence of their legal representative.